-The ROBIN™ currency was first created and presented to the public on 2 of June 2008 (during Art Basel in Switzerland), as part of the Swiss Art Awards 2008.
-It was invented at the same time as and launched seven months before the first Bitcoin.
+The ROBIN™ currency was first created and presented to the public on 2 of June 2008 during Art Basel in Switzerland, as part of the Swiss Art Awards 2008.
+(Seven months prior to the creation of the first Bitcoin.)

 Similar to Bitcoin, each ROBIN™ is immutable and corresponds to one number (or block).
 But in the case of ROBIN™, these are prime numbers, and not hashes on a blockchain.
 All ROBIN™ are uniquely produced and first sold by Robin Bhattacharya, who takes the role of what in a traditional currency is the National Bank.
 Inspired by the British Pound, a line on the ROBIN™ notes bears the same statement as the one by the Queen of England on the British currency: “I promise the bearer on demand the sum of … Pounds”.
 A solipsistic promise of value, which makes the instrinsic value of the currency dependent on the trust of the its userbase.

 Therefore the ROBIN™ currency implies a simple fact: Who do you trust more?
 An activist artist with a proven track record, a verifiable personal history and who doesn’t owe anything to anyone – or a nation state that has debts in the hundreds of billions or even trillions?

 The ROBIN™ currency has been a success right from the start – with thousands of francs, euros and other currencies being exchanged for ROBIN™ at its launch.
 It also won Robin Bhattacharya that year’s Kiefer-Hablitzel Stipendium art award.

 Since then the ROBIN™ currency has been featured in various international exhibitions and Robin Bhattacharya was invited to talk about the project at a number of symposia and talks around the subject of money and currency, such as: